Tutankhamun's tomb conserved for future generations

 Clues point to a hasty burial

 Early in the restoration work the conservators also found clues that contribute to the hypothesis that Tutankhamun's death was relatively unexpected, and the tomb was not intended for him.
-According to Wong, ancient Egyptians likely took a tomb that was already under construction and prepared it for burial -- quick.
+According to Wong, ancient Egyptians likely took a tomb that was already under construction and prepared it for burial -- quickly.

-As Tut's tomb is the only Egyptian tomb to suffer from brown spots there is a possibility that the ancient King's burial was unusually rushed.
+As Tut's tomb is the only Egyptian tomb to suffer from brown spots, there is a possibility that the ancient King's burial was unusually rushed.
 It could be that the paint was not dry when the tomb was sealed.

 In addition, the space is small and the burial chamber, the most important area in the tomb, is the only chamber that is painted, which is unusual for esteemed Egyptian Kings.